Follow this quick guide to help you reduce your body’s insulin needs and blood insulin levels.

 - Veggies are full of fiber and nutrients to help fill you up.

-- In addition to tasting good, healthy fat replaces calories that you would otherwise receive from carbohydrates.
+- Healthy fats replace calories that you would otherwise receive from carbohydrates.

 - Lowering your carbs lowers both your blood sugar and insulin.